felbuch/tatspy/README.md

 ## For example...

-For example, you could use tatspy to get the daily values of the MACD, bollinger bands, parabolic SAR and ATR (among other) for Brazilian's oil giant Petrobras.
+For example, you could use tatspy to get the daily values of the MACD, bollinger bands, parabolic SAR and ATR (among other) for Brazil's Petrobras.

 ## Package contents